wing5wong/artisan-whs-static/source/_news/2020-10-14_whs-prizes-year-13.md

 To find out more go to - [bit.ly/whsyr13prize](https://drive.google.com/file/d/1FouUe7CukcviOfJn_Azb6oQH0QsPwYpo/view)

 This will take you to an informative document which includes links to the application forms.
-You have until next Wednesday 21 October to apply.
+You have until Wednesday 21 October to apply.

 <!--EndFragment-->